yearofmoo/URL.Address/README.md

 Other frameworks simply override the onhashchange method and prevent existing anchor tags from working.
 URL.Address combines both HTML5 history and onhashchange while also providing support for events for anchor changes.

+### 4. optional onLoad event

+HTML5 History usually fires an early pushState event when started while onhashchange doesn't.
+URL.Address can be configured to include an onload event or it can skip the onload event.
+This is useful for full JavaScript applications.

 ## Usage

-First include the script into your webpage
+First include the script into your webpage:

 ```html
 <script type="text/javascript" src="/path/to/URL.Address.js"></script>